statebacked/docs/docs/intro.md

 Our example is a very simple machine that doesn't interact with the outside world.
-In your machines, you can run just about anything you want: call external services to send emails, update your own API, read data from external sources, or schedule actions and events to run in the future using all of the power of XState.
+In your machines, you can run just about anything you want: call external services to send emails, update your own API, read data from external sources, or schedule actions and events to run in the future with our reliable timers using all of the power of XState.
 There are really only 2 things to keep in mind:
 1. Your machine can execute for 10 seconds after it receives an event.
 After 10 seconds, if there are still any running services, they will be stopped and your machine will receive an error event from them.
 The most recent state of the machine will returned and your machine will always be in a consistent state.
+State Backed supports long-running workflows composed of short-running steps.
 2. Machines run in a [web standards-like environment](./runtime-environment) with access to normal browser APIs (e.g. fetch, crypto.subtle, WebAssembly, etc.).

 ### Upload your machine to State Backed

+We'll show you how to create a machine via the CLI, below, but you may want to head over to our [web dashboard](https://www.statebacked.dev/machines) and follow along with the in-browser development environment and visualizer.

+For the CLI-inclined:

 ```bash
 # You'll be prompted to sign in to State Backed.
 Your credentials will be stored in ~/.smply.